 Ability to multi-task and take initiative to accomplish assigned tasks accurately by established deadlines

 Ability to work independently, while quickly building and nurturing a project team

 Familiarity with ISPE Baseline Guide 5 (Second Edition) a plus

 Experience in planning / directing C&Q activities a plus

 Able to travel domestically and possibly internationally if required

 Able to work in the US without sponsorship now or any time or in the future

 This job description is not all inclusive and you may be asked to do other duties.
-CAI will also consider for employment qualified applicants with criminal histories in a manner consistent with the requirements of the FCO.
-CAI is proud to be an Equal Opportunity Employer.
+CAI will also consider for employment qualified applicants with criminal histories in a manner consistent with the requirements of the Fair Chance Act (FCA) / Fair Chance Ordinance (FCO).